The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 For instance, companies like Weebly (a website builder) have remote support teams but were made great with the help of on-site ones.

 The customer service team will have more connections with the development department.
 As a result, the product will gain new features that users need.

 Some products only need ongoing management of similar issues.
 Some need close contact between customer service and the IT team.

 If you own a product that needs immediate attention to certain issues, on-site customer support can be the only option.

-Managing a remote support team requires having guidelines and scripts of dealing with clients that work every time.
-If you didn’t work out the best way to go about it, you have to learn on your mistakes.
+Managing a remote support team requires having guidelines and scripts for dealing with clients that work every time.
+If you didn’t work out the best way to go about it, you have to learn from your mistakes.

-The optimal solution for quick learning of the whole team is having them in one office building.
+The optimal solution for quick learning for the whole team is to have them in one office building.